SharePoint/sp-dev-docs/docs/embedded/concepts/security-and-compliance.md

 SharePoint Embedded supports retention and holds policies on content stored in its applications using the Microsoft Purview portal.
 For more information on DLM, please visit [Learn about Microsoft Purview Data Lifecycle Management](/purview/data-lifecycle-management).

 The existing retention policy will automatically apply to all SharePoint Embedded Containers if the policy is configured for ‘All sites’.
-Similarly, creating a new retention/hold policy on ‘All’ SharePoint Sites workload will automatically enforce the policy on all SharePoint Online Sites as well as all Containers within SharePoint Embedded.
+Similarly, creating a new retention/hold policy on *All* SharePoint Sites workload will automatically enforce the policy on all SharePoint Online Sites as well as all Containers within SharePoint Embedded.

 ![retention policy](../images/sc4.png)